monkeymars/catch/README.md

     │       ├── ProductCard       # Card for product tuple
-    │       └── ShoppingCart      # Show cart items (qty, product name, price and total) │   ├── pages                 # this directory is used to differentiate code based on page url │       ├── Catalog           # page: catalog
+    │       └── ShoppingCart      # Show cart items (qty, product name, price and total) │   ├── pages                 # this directory is used to differentiate code based on page url │       ├── Main              # page: Main page
-    │           ├── components    # this compoenent directory is used only for specific pages │           ├── services      # this services directory is used only for specific pages │           ├── styles        # this styles directory is used only for specific pages │           ├── test          # this test directory is used only for specific pages │           └── index.jsx     # index file for catalog pages │   ├── redux                 # this directory is used to put actions & reducers │       ├── actions           # cart actions (addToCart, addQty, removeQty, removeItem) │       └── reducers          # cart reducers
+    │           ├── components    # this compoenent directory is used only for specific page │           ├── services      # this services directory is used only for specific page │           ├── styles        # this styles directory is used only for specific page │           ├── test          # this test directory is used only for specific page │           └── index.jsx     # index file for main page │   ├── redux                 # this directory is used to put actions & reducers │       ├── actions           # cart actions (addToCart, addQty, removeQty, removeItem) │       └── reducers          # cart reducers